MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/cs-admin-center.md

 - **CSR Manager**: To access the entities like queues for the email record, automatic record creation and update rules, and workstreams in Customer Service.

-- **App Profile Manager administrator and Basic User**: To access the app and edit app profile-related entities.
+- **App Profile administrator and Basic User**: To access the app and edit app profile-related entities.

 - **Omnichannel administrator and Basic User**: To access the app and edit all the omnichannel-related entities, like chat and voice and queues, and workstreams.